MediaBrowser/Emby.ApiClient/README.md

 ```

 Similarly, if the user selects a server from the selection screen, use the overload that accepts a ServerInfo instance.
-When the user wishes to logout of the individual server, simply call apiClient.Logout as normal.
+When the user wishes to logout, use connectionManager.Logout instead of the individual apiClient.Logout.

 If at anytime the RemoteLoggedOut event is fired, simply start the workflow all over again by calling connectionManager.Connect(cancellationToken).